 Easy DIY Ways To Unclog A Drain

-Half way through a shower and your feet are totally submerged?
+Halfway through a shower and your feet are totally submerged?
 Can’t rinse dishes because the sink is filling up with water?
 Wherever your clog is, we have seen them all.
 Before you run and call a plumber, go through these at-home easy DIY tricks for unclogging a drain.
-Bonus, it will save you a lot of coin.
+Bonus, it will save you a lot of coins.